 - Are you maximizing all deductions available to the business?

-- Do you have any future plans in place should in case any key employee or even you dies or become disabled?
+- Do you have plans should in case a key employee or you die/become disabled?

 - Are you considering a building for your business instead of paying rent?